codeZeilen/rosetta-test/README.md

   1. A _PorTS interpreter_ for your language
   2. A _mapping_ that fills each placeholder with a function from the implementation.
 Often the mapping will not be 1:1, so you might need to write additional code to map the behavior to the expected behavior of the placeholder.

+## Acknowledgements
+- Syntax tests based on the corpus from [tree-sitter-scheme](https://github.com/6cdh/tree-sitter-scheme)